zjw0358/mtots/mtots/nc/README.md

   features (e.g. C/C++ or Java), expressions would have to be unrolled into statements and all variables noted carefully so that they could be implemented with classes.
 Would be quite a bit of work.

+* Formatting through unparsing the CST
+  Formatting nc code can be really simple by simply parsing into CST then unparsing the CST back into the code.
+  This is the reason why comments are part of the grammar and not simply discarded -- this way the places where comments can appear are actually restricted.
+  The only other thing needed on the parser side is keeping track of repeats of NEWLINEs, to potentially preserve empty line formatting.
+  However, this shouldn't restrict the space of acceptable grammars, so fixing this isn't urgent (the comments issue was urgent, because it could potentially create many uses of comments that would not be acceptable for the parser simple).